gvwilson/thirdbit/src/fiction/iffy/index.md

 I doubt it."
 Doctor Johel chuckled and swiped the display into oblivion.
 "I mean,
-it would be rather nice if she could, but that's not what we need from her—or from you,
+it would be nice if she could, but that's not what we need from her—or from you,
 I should say.
 You see,
 as big as it was,
-Niobium was just a cover for something else—something that has the machines rather worried."
+Niobium was just a cover for something else—something that has the machines quite worried."

 Sandrine filed that away.
 "Then may I ask, ma'am, how I can be of service?"